-Although it may make you feel pretty bad, it's an illness that actually has nothing to do with the real flu.
+Although it may make you feel bad, it's an illness that has nothing to do really with flu.
 In gastroenteritis, your stomach and intestines are irritated and inflamed.
 The cause is typically a viral or bacterial infection.

-With the stomach flu, the main symptoms you probably have are watery diarrhea and vomiting.
+With gastroenteritis, the main symptoms you probably have are watery diarrhea and vomiting.
 You might also have stomach pain, cramping, fever, nausea, and a headache.

 Stomach Flu and Children